gautemo/Gaute-Meek-Olsen/src/dev-blog/github-actions-firebase-cicd.md

 tags: [GitHub, Firebase]
 ---

 GitHub Actions are used to automatically run a pipeline on a repository.
-Uses cases can be to run tests on your code, build your application and/or deploy your application.
+Uses cases can be to run tests on your code, build your application, and/or deploy your application.

 ## Set Up a Workflow